GenomicsAotearoa/Introduction-to-R/docs/03-basics-dataframes-manipulation.md

         Mode  :character
         ```

-Our data frame has 29 variables, so we get 29 fields that summarize the data.
+Our data frame has 29 variables, so we get 29 fields that summarise the data.
 The `QUAL`, `IMF`, and `VDB` variables (and several others) are
 numerical data and so you get summary statistics on the minimum and maximum
 values for these columns, as well as mean, median, and 1st and 3rd quantile.
 Many of the other variables (e.g., `sample_id`) are treated as character data
 (more on this in a bit).
-There is a lot to work with, so we will subset the
-first three columns into a new data frame using the `data.frame()` function.

-!!! r-project "r"

-    ```r
-    # Put the first three columns of variants into a new data frame called subset_variants

-    subset_variants <- variants[, c(1:3, 6)]
-    ```

-Now, let's use the `str()` (structure) function to look a little more
-closely at how data frames work:

-!!! r-project "r"

-    ```r
-    # Get the structure of a data frame

-    str(subset_variants)
-    ```

-    ??? success "Output"

-        ```
-        'data.frame':	801 obs. of  4 variables:
-         $ sample_id: chr  "SRR2584863" "SRR2584863" "SRR2584863" "SRR2584863" ...
-         $ CHROM    : chr  "CP000819.1" "CP000819.1" "CP000819.1" "CP000819.1" ...
-         $ POS      : int  9972 263235 281923 433359 473901 648692 1331794 1733343 2103887 2333538 ...
-         $ ALT      : chr  "G" "T" "T" "CTTTTTTTT" ...
-        ```

-Ok, that is a lot up unpack!
-Some things to notice.

-- The object type `data.frame` is displayed in the first row along with its
-  dimensions, in this case 801 observations (rows) and 4 variables (columns).
-- Each variable (column) has a name (e.g., `sample_id`).
-This is followed
-  by the object mode (e.g., chr, int, etc.).
-Notice that before each
-  variable name there is a `$` (this will be important later).

 ### Subsetting data frames